 The University values its longstanding, mutually beneficial relationships with nearby communities.
 Together the University and its neighbors continue a vibrant tradition of cooperation through on-campus learning opportunities, joint transportation and safety programs, community service projects, and initiatives in entrepreneurship, the arts and other areas.

-An important example of the University’s impact and partnership within its host communities are initiatives launched to alleviate economic distress related to COVID-19:
+An important example of the University’s impact and partnership within its host communities is the range of initiatives launched related to the COVID-19 pandemic:

-- The Summer Food and Nutrition Program, a collaboration with the Princeton Public Schools and three area nonprofits provided meals for at-risk families, children and individuals.
+- The Summer Food and Nutrition Program, a collaboration with the Princeton Public Schools and area nonprofits, provided thousands of meals for at-risk families, children and individuals.

 By the Numbers

-- Total payroll for employees who reside in New Jersey: $749.9 million
+- Total payroll for employees who reside in New Jersey: $763.4

-- New Jersey state income taxes paid by University employees: $33.2 million
+- New Jersey state income taxes paid by University employees: $33.7

 Property Tax Payments.
 The University owns approximately 2,500 acres in several central New Jersey municipalities, with significant holdings in Princeton, West Windsor Township, Plainsboro Township and South Brunswick Township.
 Most of the academic properties are located in Princeton, which serves as host to the University’s central campus (600 acres).
 The chart below includes property and sewer taxes paid.

 The University is the largest taxpayer in the Municipality of Princeton.
 At least $6 million of the University’s annual tax payments to Princeton are made voluntarily on properties that qualify for tax exemption under New Jersey law.